 - 16.1 Payment and amount of fees PAP is solely responsible for paying all fees associated with services rendered pursuant of this agreement in the amounts specified in the Fee Schedule and Adoption Services Fee Agreement (collectively referred to herein as the "Fee Agreement").
 ICA does not agree to accept fees from any other person(s) or entity.
 A copy of the ICA Adoption Services Fee Agreement has previously been provided to PAP as part of the ICA Orientation Packet, and is incorporated herein by this reference.
 PAP agrees that ICA may increase fees in accordance with the Fee Agreement and in a manner that applies equally and prospectively to all similarly-situated APs, and that PAP will pay fees in effect at the time of billing.
-PAP shall comply fully with all fee policies and procedures established by ICA and/or set forth in the ICA Adoption Services Free Agreement, and such policies and procedures are to be considered part of this agreement. - 16.2 Non-refundable Any fee paid by PAP to ICA is non-refundable. - 16.3 Non-transferable Any fee paid by PAP to ICA may not be transferred to or used for services for any other person without ICA's express prior written permission.
-Any fee paid by PAP to ICA with regard to a specific ICA program may not be transferred to or used to pay for services in a different ICA program without ICA's express prior written permission. - 16.4 Cooperating Agency Services The Fee Agreement does not govern or apply to services which may be provided by a cooperating agency.
-Fees for services provided by a cooperating agency are determined by the cooperating agency itself, not by ICA. - 16.5 No Payment to Other Persons or Entities -While this agreement is in effect, PAP shall make no payment of any kind for adoption services or fees to any person or entity other than: (a) ICA, (b) cooperating agencies, in-country providers, or other entities as ICA shall specifically designate, (c) any legal counsel retained by PAP, and/or (d) any physician or medical expert retained by PAP.
-This prohibition includes, but is not limited to, any official or employee of any foreign nation or orphanage, and any birth parent of a prospective adopted child.
-Any breach of the terms of this subsection is a material breach of this agreement.
+PAP shall comply fully with all fee policies and procedures established by ICA and/or set forth in the ICA Adoption Services Free Agreement, and such policies and procedures are to be considered part of this agreement. - 16.2 Non-refundable Any fee paid by PAP to ICA is nonrefundable.
+Per IAAME regulations, The primary provider provides a written explanation of how and when such fees and expenses will be refunded if the service is not provided or completed, and will return any funds collected to which the client(s) may be entitled within 60 days of the completion of the delivery of services; With the exception info@4achild.org www.instituteforchildrensaid.org A DBA of International Christian Adoptions HEADQUARTERS: 41745 Rider Way#2 Temecula, CA 92590 of services that are paid for in advanced and not rendered - these can be reimbursed, based on specific fees per the IAAME regulations and agreements.
+Please note that some costs that are incurred could include administrative fees prior to service direct fees.